AWS SQS and SNS: Cloud Messaging Services

 AWS SQS: Point-to-Point Queues

 SQS gives you managed message queues without running your own broker.
-You create a queue, send messages, and consume them.
+You create a queue, send messages, and consume them at your own pace.

 SQS: Simple Queue Service